Election workers worry that federal threats task force isn’t enough to keep them safe

 Huff, the county election director in North Carolina, said that with a major election approaching, members of the public often express sympathy for her and her staff — an acknowledgement that the vitriol they’ve been facing is only likely to get stronger.

-“Out in public, I get that,” Huff said — ‘Boy, I dread November for you guys.’ ”

-The post Election workers worry that federal threats task force isn’t enough to keep them safe appeared first on Kansas Reflector.
+The post Election workers worry that federal threats task force isn’t enough to keep them safe appeared first on Iowa Capital Dispatch.